How to Improve Crawling & Indexing for Large Sites

 - In general, if the URL has no traffic, backlinks, or keywords ranked, a (opens in a new tab) is fine or a (opens in a new tab) is even better.
 The

 410says “page really gone."

 In the world of electronics, for example, product lines come back each year with new SKUs and model numbers.
-These are a great candidate for a 1-1 redirect, where the old product is redirected to the new one.
+These are a great candidate for a 1-1 redirect, where the old product is (opens in a new tab) to the new one.
 I would recommend displaying a message letting users know they hit a legacy URL and are now on a replacement SKU, but most sites can get away with not doing that.

 For apparel retailers that have seasonal collections and lots of products that continually go out of stock, we try to find a similar product to redirect to, but oftentimes we’re left with the choice of redirecting to a category page or leaving the product page up with a notification.
 Our approach depends on the client and our ability to action a solution.
 In some cases, we may recommend taking customer emails from the PDP (“Product Detail Page”).